jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

   (b) from a freshwater area that is not a conservation area or part of a conservation area if the Director-General is satisfied that the activity is consistent with the management of freshwater fisheries in that area and any requirements in regulations have been met.
 (2) An authorisation may be subject to any conditions or restrictions specified by the Director-General.

-### 26ZHD Director-General may authorise taking of indigenous fish by Gazette notice
+### 26ZHD Director-General may authorise taking of indigenous fish by notice
-(1) The Director-General may, by notice in the Gazette, give authorisation for the taking of indigenous freshwater fish from an area other than a national park.
+(1) The Director-General may, by notice, give authorisation for the taking of indigenous freshwater fish from an area other than a national park.
 (2) The notice must specify—
   (a) the kind of indigenous fish that may be taken; and (b) the area from which the fish may be taken; and (c) the manner in which the fish may be taken.
 (3) An authorisation may be subject to any conditions or restrictions specified by the Director-General.
-(4) A notice under this section is a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(4) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **Sports fisheries**